1.1 Definition of Terms

 The captain has to contact other captains during the tournament to coordinate the next game that has to be played.

-The captain has to be reachable on whichever platform the administrator decides (most likely discord) on all time during the tournament’s hours.
+The captain has to be reachable all time during the tournament’s hours.

-The captain has to frequently communicate with the Administrator to be aware of any announcement made by the Tournament Administrator.
+The captain has to frequently communicate with Tournament Admin to be aware of any announcement made by the Tournament Administrators.

 The captain will be the spokesperson of the team in case of a dispute.